• Skip to primary navigation

 Add peanut butter and vanilla to the mixture.
 Blend well.

-In a separate bowl, whisk baking soda, powder, salt, and flour, slowly adding to the wet ingredients.
+In a separate medium bowl, whisk baking soda, powder, salt, and flour.

-Place them on the lined cookie sheet.
+Place them on the prepared baking sheets.

 Bake at 350º for 13 minutes or until they are lightly brown on the bottom of each of the cookies.